 “Whether playing with Legos or sketching sky scrapers, it was clear to me from an early age that I wanted to be involved in design,” says Andrew.
 “But I really grew up in the job.
 I spent 15 years working on a range of public buildings from educational institutions to concert halls, civic master plans, libraries and housing.”

-Given his pure architecture background, Andrew admits he initially had reservations about taking a client-side role, but Macquarie’s goals of creating forward-thinking, human-centered workplaces offered distinct opportunities for professional growth as well as an intriguing design challenge.
+Given his architecture background, Andrew admits he initially had reservations about taking a client-side role, but Macquarie’s vision of creating forward-thinking, human-centered workplaces offered distinct opportunities for professional growth as well as an intriguing design challenge.

 “Macquarie wanted a strategic designer who could continue to help make the company a thought leader in workplace design.”